schlenger/collective-soundworks.github.io/docs/tutorials/state-manager.md

 In this application two schemas are declared (cf. `src/server/schemas/`, note that the `schema` directory is not mandatory but looks like a good practice to keep things clean).

-- the `globals` schema (cf. `src/server/schemas/globals.js`) is meant at declaring a state that will be created by the server, and will thus be unique across the whole application.
+- the `globals` schema (cf. `src/server/schemas/globals.js`) is meant to declare a state that will be created by the server, and will thus be unique across the whole application.
 Every client will be able to attach to the created state, but we guarantee that this state will be kept identical across all of the clients.
-Here, the schema declare a global `master` volume and a `mute` flag.
+Here, the schema declares a global `master` volume and a `mute` flag.

 ```js
 // `src/server/schemas/globals.js`